sparsh-ai/recohut/a1-interviewprep/basic-technical-questions.md

 - Your technical problem-solving ability.
 - Clearly explain the issue, what you proposed, the steps you took to solve the problem, and the outcome.

-### Describe a time you had difficulty merging data.
-How did you solve this issue?

-Data cleaning and data processing are key job responsibilities in engineering roles.
-Inevitably unexpected issues will come up.
-Interviewers ask questions like these to determine:

-- How well do you adapt?
-- The depth of your experience.
-- Your technical problem-solving ability.
-- Clearly explain the issue, what you proposed, the steps you took to solve the problem, and the outcome.

 ### What ETL tools do you have experience using?
 What tools do you prefer?

 There are many variations to this type of question.
 A different version would be about a specific ETL tool, “Have you had experienced with Apache Spark or Amazon Redshift?”
 If a tool is in the job description, it might come up in a question like this.
 One tip: Include any training, how long you’ve used the tech, and specific tasks you can perform.